monkeytechdays/MKTD7-BananaJack/README.md

 When you enter the room

 - you had to wait the end of the active round
-- at the beginning of the round, two card are given to every active players, including the *bank*
+- at the beginning of the round, two cards are given to every active players, including the *bank*
 - the score is the sum of the value of your cards (King, Queen and Jack give 10, Ace can give 1 or 11).
   - if score is 21, you have a BananaJack 🎉
   - if score is greater than 21, you loose 😢